beginning of content

 When should I see my doctor?

 Anaphylaxis is an emergency.
-If you think someone is having an anaphylactic reaction call an ambulance on triple zero (000).
+If you think someone is having an anaphylactic reaction call triple zero (000) and ask for an ambulance.

 See your doctor if you have mild or moderate allergy symptoms.
-There are treatments available and ways to manage allergies to help you feel better.
+There are treatments available and things you can do to help.

 How are allergies diagnosed?

-Your doctor will ask about your symptoms and may do a physical examination.
+Your doctor will ask about your symptoms and perform a physical examination.
 They will ask about your overall health and the health of your family.

 Your doctor may suggest allergy testing.
 These tests can help find out what you are allergic to.